miniBill/witch-awakening/DLCs/Core/Quests.md

 + ...The Collector doesn't care what condition you bring them in.
 +/- The Collector isn't new to the game, and can't be tracked down.
 If you cross them, don't expect to live long.

-DARKSIDE CRATER
+## Quest: Darkside Crater
-Epic (Lunabella)
+- Slot: Epic
+- Faction: Lunabella

-Threat 10
+- Threat: 10
-Conflict 3
+- Conflict: 3
-Reward 10
+- Reward: 10

 Space suit optional.
 Culicarius is forming a task force to explore the perfectly smooth and spherical crater left by the condemned domain that was overtaken by Outsider abominations.
 He suspects something has gone wrong and is personally (with one of his clones) leading a strike team to explore the phenomenon.
 Something is blocking his divination, giving him concern, but the one thing he can see like a trapped lure; An old Lunabellan artifact thought to have been lost, calling him like a siren.
 It must be retrieved, but something clearly waiting at the bottom of that pit...
 A corrupted Domain where realspace should be, twisted with aberrant magic.